Pre-flop play against weak MTT players. Part 1

 2. Show paper 100% of the time*.

 This example is analogous to playing against a fish.
-If a player always shoves all-in on the river only with the best hand, you should fold the second-best hand, even if such a decision contradicts basic game theory and makes you vulnerable.
+If a player always shoves all-in on the river only with the best hand, you should fold the second-best hand, even if such a decision contradicts the main game theory and makes you vulnerable.

-*Of course, if you play a large number of games, sometimes you should mix paper, rock, and scissors because the opponent might catch on, but it's not very important.
+*Of course, if you play a large number of games, sometimes you should mix paper, rock, and scissors because the opponent might figure you out, but it's not very important.

 Isolating limping players